acsone/manifestoo/docs/cli.md

 **Options**:

-* `--separator TEXT`: Separator charater to use (by default, print one item per line).
+* `--separator TEXT`: Separator character to use (by default, print one item per line).
 * `--transitive`: Print all transitive dependencies.
 * `--include-selected`: Print the selected addons along with their dependencies.
 * `--ignore-missing`: Do not fail if dependencies are not found in addons path.
 This only applies to top level (selected) addons and transitive dependencies.